Amusement World

 Review of Amusement World

-The 1967-built (as "MS Patricia") cruise ship Amusement World was one of the gambling vessels sailing in the waters of Singapore.
+The 1967-built (originally named "MS Patricia") cruise ship Amusement World was one of the gambling vessels operating in the waters of Singapore.

-The vessel (IMO number 6620773) was owned by the Hong Kong China-based New Century Group (via the subsidiary New Century Maritime Ltd) and operated by New Century Cruise Lines (travel brand and part of the subsidiary New Century Tours Corporation Pte Ltd).
+The vessel (IMO number 6620773) was owned by the Hong Kong, China-based New Century Group (via subsidiary New Century Maritime Ltd) and operated by New Century Cruise Lines, the travel brand under New Century Tours Corporation Pte Ltd.

-When operated by New Century Cruise Lines, Amusement World was initially Tuvalu-flagged (MMSI 572243000, registered in Funafuti) and later reflagged to Panama (MMSI 374142000, registered in Colon).
+Under New Century Cruise Lines' management, Amusement World was initially Tuvalu-flagged (MMSI 572243000, registered in Funafuti), later reflagged to Panama (MMSI 374142000, registered in Colon).

 MS Amusement World cruise ship (New Century Cruise Lines)